kafkas/firewalk/packages/admin/docs/API.md

 ## createBatchMigrator

 Creates a batch migrator object that facilitates Firestore collection migrations.
-Uses batch writes when writing to docs so the entire operation will fail if a single write isn't successful.
+This migrator uses batch writes when writing to docs so the entire operation will fail if a single write isn't successful.

 #### Signature